National Herald case: Young Indian

-Young Indian is a private company limited by guarantee, incorporated on 23 November 2010 with a capital of ₹5 lakh and with its registered office at 5A, Herald House, Bahadur Shah Zafar Marg, Delhi.
+Young Indian is a "not-for-profit" private company limited by guarantee, incorporated on 23 November 2010 with a capital of ₹5 lakhand with its registered office at 5A, Herald House, Bahadur Shah Zafar Marg, Delhi.
 On 13 December 2010, Rahul Gandhi was appointed director of Young Indian while Sonia Gandhi joined the board of directors on 22 January 2011.
 Of the company's shares, 76 percent are jointly held by Sonia Gandhi and Rahul Gandhi, and the new remaining 24 percent are held by Congress leaders Motilal Vora and Oscar Fernandes (12 percent each).
-It is described by Rahul Gandhi's office as a "not-for-profit company" which does have commercial operations.